503A

 † commercial product

-Rosuvastatin calcium may assist with high cholesterol and lowering the risk of cardiovascular disease.
-As a member of the statin class of drugs, it inhibits HMG-CoA reductase, an enzyme involved in cholesterol synthesis in the liver.
-This reduction in cholesterol synthesis may help lower the levels of low-density lipoprotein (LDL) cholesterol in the bloodstream.
-By decreasing LDL cholesterol, commonly referred to as “bad” cholesterol, rosuvastatin may help reduce the risk of heart attacks, strokes and other cardiovascular events associated with high cholesterol levels.[1][2]
+High cholesterol and decreased cardiovascular disease risk could both be helped by rosuvastatin calcium.
+Belonging to the statin drug group, it targets the HMG-CoA reductase, an enzyme engaged in cholesterol synthesis in the liver.
+This decrease in cholesterol synthesis may help to lower circulating low-density lipoprotein (LDL) cholesterol levels.
+Reducing LDL cholesterol, sometimes known as “bad” cholesterol, rosuvastatin might help lower the risk of heart attacks, strokes, and other cardiovascular events connected with high cholesterol.

 Store this medication at 68°F to 77°F (20°C to 25°C) and away from heat, moisture and light.
 Keep all medicine out of the reach of children.
 Throw away any unused medicine after the beyond use date.
 Do not flush unused medications or pour down a sink or drain.